USEPA/CMAQ/UTIL/jproc/README.md

 |O3ABS|ASCII|Absorption CSQY data for ozone as a function of wavelength|
 |CSQY|ASCII (directory path)|Directory path containing absorption CSQY data for gas-phase photolysis reactions as a function of wavelength|

-#### JPROC output files

-<a id=Table7-20></a>

-**Table 7‑20.
+**Table 2.
 JPROC output files**

 |**File Name**|**Format**|**Description**|
 |---------------|--------|----------------------------------------------------------------|
 |`JTABLE_$Date`|`ASCII`|Daily clear-sky photolysis rates file|

-The default location of the JPROC output files is the `$CMAQ_HOME/data/jproc` directory, controlled by the `OUTDIR` variable in the run script.
-The default naming convention for all JPROC output files uses the Date environment variable in the file name, which is aliased to the `STDATE` environment variable in the run script.
+The location of the JPROC output files is controlled by the `OUTDIR` variable in the run script.
+The default name for output files uses the Date environment variable in the file name aliased to the `STDATE` environment variable in the run script.

 #### Compilation Configuration Variables

-The configuration options listed here are set during compilation of the JPROC executable.
-When these options are invoked they create a binary executable that is fixed to the specified configuration.
-To change these options it is necessary to recompile JPROC and create a new executable.
+The configuration options are listed below.
+The build script set their values for compiling a JPROC executable that is fixed to the specified configuration.
+To change these options it is necessary to re-run the build script for a new executable.

 -   `CopySrc`
     Uncomment to copy the source code into a working build (BLD) directory.
 If commented, only the compiled object and executable files will be placed in the BLD directory.